jiwonz/rbx-koact/README.md

 useLanguage: () -> (Locale.Enums, (Locale.Enums) -> ())
 ```

-- Returns a function that allows you to change the main language of the localization table that useLocalization will return.
+- Returns current language using and a function that allows you to manually change the main language of the localization table that useLocalization will return.

 ### `useSound`
 `warning` This function is only available in function component scope